cosmology-tech/starship/README.md

   * Run ibc txns from outside the system
   * Cleanup values.yaml interface
   * Add default values for all chains
+* 13/10/2022:
+  * Depriotize multi-relayer setup, single relayer working

+## Work done
+* 13/10/2022:
+  * Values.yaml fixed for relayer to have seperate mnemonics for scaling
+  * Need to make decision about running validators on same connections vs others

+## Issues
+* Relayer, when we have multi-node setup, then how to setup the inital connection
+  * Can we use the same connection betwwen different chains?
+What is connection and client connection
+  * Might not scale with multi-node setups

 ## Improvements
 * Need not build all the docker images, the docker requirements are to have jq and bash in alpine